The Lahti L35 and Husqvarna m/40 pistols

 It was a different story with lead bullets however.
 Using 125 grain Speer swaged bullets and between 3.5 and 3.9 grains of Nobel No. 3 as before, functioning was perfect but accuracy non-existent with only the odd bullet actually hitting the target and then leaving a hole of a most curious shape.
 An oversized bore was the first guess but examination of the fired cases showed several blown primers and some cases bulged beyond recovery.
 As might be expected, measurement showed the bore to be undersized at .3545", so clearly the bullets were being stripped by the deeply-cut rifling.
 A further test using 125 grain cast bullets and 3.6 grains of Red Dot showed reasonable accuracy but unwelcome consistency; this load jammed on every single shot!

-In conclusion, there can be no doubt that the Lahti is still a most useful weapon, since its strength and reliability (with appropriate ammunition) give much comfort and confidence to its users; perhaps the main function of a service pistol?
-In addition, its low recoil, comfortable grip angle and clear sights mean that really rapid, accurate fire is possible (the rough trigger being hardly noticeable under these conditions) and in my hands it was a superior arm to the official Browning in Service Pistol competitions.
-However, the rather awkward safety catch, low magazine capacity and slow reloading would be considerable handicaps in the more demanding Practical Pistol competitions.
+In conclusion, the low recoil, comfortable grip angle and clear sights mean that really rapid, accurate fire is possible (the rough trigger being hardly noticeable under these conditions) and in my hands it was a superior arm to the official Browning in Service Pistol competitions.
+The downsides are the rather awkward safety catch, low magazine capacity and slow reloading.

 PHOTOS OF HUSQVARNA M40:

 Breechblock and locking piece, plus magazine with loading tool